vonajs/vona/packages-docs/guide/techniques/assets/static.md

 ## URL Configuration

 `http://localhost:7102` is dynamically inferred by the system based on the current API context.
 In some application scenarios, the API Server's URL may differ from the domain name used to provide services.
-At this point, you can modify the URL configuration through App Config:
+At this point, you can modify the URL configuration through `App Config` or `Instance Config`

+### 1. App Config

 `src/backend/config/config/config.ts`